Nuclear reprocessing: Voloxidation

-Voloxidation (for volumetric oxidation) involves heating oxide fuel with oxygen, sometimes with alternating oxidation and reduction, or alternating oxidation by ozone to uranium trioxide with decomposition by heating back to triuranium octoxide.
+Voloxidation (for volumetric oxidation or volatile oxidation) involves heating oxide fuel with oxygen, sometimes with alternating oxidation and reduction, or alternating oxidation by ozone to uranium trioxide with decomposition by heating back to triuranium octoxide.
 A major purpose is to capture tritium as tritiated water vapor before further processing where it would be difficult to retain the tritium.
 Tritium is a difficult contaminant to remove from aqueous solution, as it cannot be separated from water except by isotope separation.
 However, tritium is also a valuable product used in industry science and nuclear weapons, so recovery of a stream of hydrogen or water with a high tritium content can make targeted recovery economically worthwhile.
 Other volatile elements leave the fuel and must be recovered, especially iodine, technetium, and carbon-14.
 Voloxidation also breaks up the fuel or increases its surface area to enhance penetration of reagents in following reprocessing steps.